Novo Gama

 Novo Gama is a municipality in eastern Goiás state, Brazil.

 In 2020 the population was 117,703 inhabitants.

+Geography

 Location

 Novo Gama is part of the Entorno do Distrito Federal, the statistical micro-region that includes the cities in the state of Goiás that surround the Federal District.
 It is 190 kilometers from the state capital of Goiânia and 40 kilometers from the national capital of Brasília, being located in the fast-growing urban conurbation south of Brasília, which includes Valparaíso de Goiás, Cidade Ocidental, and Luziânia.
 The main highways that provide access to the city are: DF-060, 020, 040, and BR-040.